 The safety light curtains of the SG BODY series are optoelectronic multibeam devices that are used to protect working areas that, in presence of machines, robots, and automatic systems in general, can become dangerous for operators that can get in touch, even accidentally, with moving parts.

 The light curtains of the SG BODY series are safety systems used as accident-prevention protection devices and are manufactured in accordance with the international Standards in force for safety, in particular:

 CEI IEC 61496-1: 2004 Safety of machinery: electro-sensitive protective equipment.

 Part 1: General prescriptions and tests.

 CEI IEC 61496-2: 2006 Safety of machinery: electro-sensitive protective equipment.

 Particular requirements for equipment using active optoelectronic protective devices.

-The device, consisting of one emitter and one receiver housed inside strong aluminium profiles, generates infrared beams that detect any opaque object positioned within the light curtain detection field.
+The device, consisting in one active unit inside a sturdy aluminium profile and a passive unit composed of two or more deviating mirrors, generates couples of infrared beams able to detect an opaque object positioned within the light curtain detection field.